Taxes and Fiscal Obligations

+Taxes and Fiscal Obligations

 Even though communications maybe sent by post.
 The town hall does not have the obligation to ensure you are notified of these taxes.
 The onus is on the vehicle owner to set up these payments.
 As direct debit or to visit the town hall for the correct payment card.

 If you are buying or selling a car.
 The correct tax forms must be filled in.
 Filed and the corresponding taxes paid as part of the paperwork process to change the name on the title.

 If you declare a low value for the vehicle, lower than the book price.
 And pay the tax corresponding to this low value.
 You are at risk of receiving a demand for further payment.

-These taxes depend on whether the car is new or is used, the vehicle’s power, and its intended use.
+These taxes depend on whether a car is new or is used, the vehicle’s power, and its intended use.

 For a quote please forward to us the specifications of the vehicle.